-Signal boosters, also known as Bi-directional amplifiers or BDA's, work by capturing a signal outside the home, building, automobile, boat, warehouse, etc…,with an exterior antenna, bring it inside, amplify it , and rebroadcast it.
+Signal boosters, also known as Bi-directional amplifiers (BDA's), repeaters, or amplifiers, work by capturing a signal outside the home, building, automobile, boat, warehouse, etc…,with an exterior antenna, bring it inside, amplify it, and rebroadcast it.
 For most of the products on this site, there are four main components: the Outside Antenna, the Amplifier ( booster ), the Inside Antenna, and the cabling to connect everything.

 The Outside Antenna